-If, after reading these requirements, you have any questions about what’s required here please contact us at email@example.com or 504-717-6187.
+If, after reading these requirements, you have any questions about what is required, please contact us at firstname.lastname@example.org or 504-717-6187.

 What to Include in Your Design

-As mentioned, the drawing can be done by a non-professional and by hand.
-Although the drawing does not have to be at a high level of detail, it should show enough detail to illustrate the overall project design.
+As mentioned previously, the design can be done by a non-professional and by hand.
+Although the design does not have to be at a high level of detail, it should show enough detail to illustrate the overall project improvements.

 - Your design MUST include your name and the street address of the project, so we are able to match your drawing with your application

-- Your drawing MUST show exactly where the new improvements will be in relation to large, existing fixtures such as the street, sidewalk, driveway, home, etc.
+- Your design MUST show exactly where the new improvements will be in relation to large, existing fixtures such as the street, sidewalk, driveway, home, etc.

-- In addition to showing these large existing features, the drawing must provide the measurements (or size) of the area to be improved, in square feet.
-If you are eventually approved for an Incentive payment, the payment cannot be for more landscape than was approved on your application and design.
+- In addition to showing these large existing features, the design must provide the measurements (or size) of the area to be improved, in square feet.
+If you are eventually approved for an incentive payment, the payment cannot be for more landscape than was approved on your application and design.

-- Your drawing MUST label the plants that you will include in the improvements.
-Plants should be native and/or water-loving.
+- Your design MUST label the plants that you will include in the improvements.

-- Your drawing MUST show that you have less than 40% of your front yard covered in impervious surfaces.
+- Your design MUST show that less than 40% of your front yard is covered in impervious surfaces.
 Please see the City’s CZO for more details.

-- There can be no bare soil or installation of non-permeable (material water cannot easily penetrate) hardscape such as a concrete patio or walkway.
+- There can be no bare soil or installation of non-permeable (material water cannot easily penetrate) hardscapes such as a concrete patio or walkway.

 Helpful Tips for Landscaping